Overview

 Academic Activities: Fellows are expected to participate in academic activities, including formal didactic sessions, morbidity and mortality sessions, and faculty meetings as their schedule permits.

 IEDLI: In addition to department activities, the participants will attend the International Emergency Department Leadership Institute (IEDLI) courses with the goal of learning emergency management from a global perspective.
-The program runs annually at a European destination and attracts Emergency Department leaders from across the globe.
-After completing the Leadership Essentials course, candidates are eligible to attend the certification course to become Certified Emergency Department Executives the following year.
-Attendees can customize their learning experience through two additional courses, one focusing on emergency department design and the other on executive education.
+The weeklong program runs annually in early November at a European destination and attracts Emergency Department leaders from across the globe.
+Fellows will complete the Leadership Essentials course during the second year of their fellowship.
 Costs of the tuition for IEDLI is paid for by the department.
+Information about IEDLI can be found at iedli.org

 Research: The Department has an active research program with a wide range of subjects.
 Research on administrative projects would fit into several areas including health disparities, overcrowding, flow process, finance, claims management, risk mitigation, tele-medicine and more.
 The fellow will develop a project with a faculty mentor early in the fellowship period, and there is an expectation that there will be an abstract available at the end of year one and a publishable manuscript at the end of year two.
 This research effort may be paired to a required project that is a part of the MHCM program at HSPH.